JeyAsare/bootcamp/README.md

-# BOOTCAMP
+# Bootcamp

-#### For my Milestone 2 Project I have created an interactuve quiz game using HTMl, CSS and Javascript
+#### For my Milestone 2 Project I have created an interactive quiz game using HTMl, CSS and Javascript

 ## User Experience

 ### Aims

-This current project BOOTCAMP in Web Application Development, tested my knowledge and ability to use javascript to create an interactive browser page for users.
+This current project Bootcamp in Web Application Development, tested my knowledge and ability to use javascript to create an interactive browser page for users.
 BOOTCAMP is a trivial quiz game that can be played by anyone who has an interest in general knowledge and the game was styled to fit a gameplay of a millitary camp.

 ### User Goals